-b) Diana Wilhelmsen Management Limited ("DWM"): DWM is a joint venture which was established on May 7, 2015 by Diana Ship Management Inc., a wholly-owned subsidiaryof DSI, and Wilhelmsen Ship Management Holding Limited, an unaffiliated third party, each holding 50% of DWM.
-As at December 31, 2015, DWM provided management services to six vessels of the Company's fleet (Note 4(d)).
+Ship Management Holding Limited, an unaffiliated third party, each holding 50% of DWM.
+As at December 31, 2016, DWM provided management services to seven vessels of the Company's fleet (Note 4(d)).
 The DWM office is located in Limassol, Cyprus.
-As at December 31, 2015, the investment in DWM amounted to \$111 and is included in "Equity method investments" in the accompanying 2015 consolidated balance sheet.
-From DWM's formation until December 31, 2015, loss from investment amounted to \$156 and is included in "Income/(loss) from equity method investments" in the accompanying 2015 consolidated statement of operations.
+As at December 31, 2016 and 2015, the investment in DWM amounted to \$199 and \$111, respectively, and is included in "Equity method investments" in the accompanying consolidated balance sheets.
+For 2016 and 2015, the investment in DWM resulted in gain of \$88 and loss of \$156, respectively, included in "Gain/(loss) from equity method investments" in the accompanying consolidated statements of operations.